 Hanoi – Halong Bay & Overnight OnboardDay 7

->

-> Morning: You will arrive at the Hanoi train station early in the morning where your guide will pick you up and take you to a mini hotel near the station to check in for a couple of hours.
+Morning: You will arrive at the Hanoi train station early in the morning, where your guide will pick you up and take you to a mini hotel near the station to check-in for a couple of hours.
 Here, you will have the opportunity to take a shower, have some breakfast, and relax after the train ride.

->

-> After breakfast, you will leave Hanoi for Halong Bay (travel time approximately 4 hours), passing through several Northern Vietnamese towns and villages.
-Upon arrival, you will be welcomed aboard your traditional junk; designed in the same style as those that have sailed the bay for hundreds of years.
+After breakfast, you will leave Hanoi for Halong Bay (travel time approximately 4 hours), passing through several Northern Vietnamese towns and villages.
+Upon arrival, you will be welcome aboard your traditional junk; designed in the same style as those that have sailed the bay for hundreds of years.
 You will begin a relaxing and unforgettable cruise around the breathtaking and unique limestone karsts and islets.
 A delicious fresh seafood lunch will be served as you cruise this spectacular bay, a UNESCO listed site.

->

-> Afternoon: Aboard the junk, you will visit several key locations.
+Afternoon: Aboard the junk, you will visit several key locations.

 – One of the most stunning caves of Halong Bay